Hajar537/mergesort_project/README.md

      artifacts so you can inspect the full lifecycle.

 ### Real-world fit
-Batch pipelines excel when upstream systems deliver sizable extracts on a predictable cadence.
-Example use cases include:

-* Nightly fleet telemetry rollups derived from an external monitoring API.
-* Scheduled compliance checks that must snapshot external KPIs at precise intervals for auditing.
-* Periodic enrichment jobs that join third-party reference data (like weather) onto internal fact tables on a slower cadence.

 Streaming-style orchestration shines when latency requirements are measured in seconds or minutes.
 Potential applications include: